Matty-El/urban-attiva/README.md

 -   Section three of the home page includes some customer reviews.
 -   Section four of the home page cconatins some information highlighting free shipping thresholds, secure payments and registered user discounts.

+#### Register

+#### Profile Page

+#### Log In

-#### Shop Navigation
+#### Shop

 -   The shop navigation menu enables users to link to the product page with products displayed filtered by core product categories and sub categories.
 -   The product page provides the shopper with the ability to sort the product listing by price, rating, name or category.
 -   Clicking on a product images navigates the user to the product details page where information about the product is displayed.
-The user can add a product to their shopping cart from the prodcut detail page and select the quentity and chosen size.
+The user can add a product to their shopping cart from the product detail page and select the quentity and chosen size.

 #### Shopping Cart

--   Once the user has selectd products and added them to their shopping cart the cart
--   Cycling Tips are added by the admin user and cannot be edited by other users.
-Admin users can edit or delete cycling tips and the delete button is linked to a modal to confirm if the user definitely wants to delete the cycling tip.
+-   Once the user has selected products and added them to their shopping cart a toast with a confirmation message and a summary of what is in their cart is displayed on the top right of the screen.
+The cart icon on the top right of the page will display an updated number of products and when clicks navigates the user to the cart page where details of the products are listed with the functionality to allow the cart items to be updated or deleted from the cart.
+-   On selecting the secure checkout button the customer is navigated to the checkout page.

-#### Log In Page
+#### Checkout

--   The log in page provides a simple form for the user to log in to VeloRoute with the details they provided on registration.
--   The user is directed to their profile page when they log in.
+-   .......

 #### Join Us Page